google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 The same data is much easier to see and compare in a bar chart form!

 Why?:
-* You can see the actual number and not the arbitrary percentage because bar charts have axes
+* You can see the actual number and not the arbitrary percentage because bar charts have axes.
-* Easier to compare between data points, as seeing them side by side gives a better natural comparison
+* It's easier to compare between data points, as seeing them side by side gives a better natural comparison.

 In general, bar charts are good for representing categorical data, as the x-axis can be used to represent categories very easily, and the bars create a natural comparison between categories.